 Nylon babydolls & nightgowns

 Finally, when bedtime rolled around, women swapped their heavily figure-molding lingerie for much more forgiving sleepwear fits.
 Nightgowns (which ranged in length from ultra-short babydolls to full length styles) were often extremely loose-fitting and floaty, although some did tie at the waist.
-Sheer nylon was a popular choice, and if you were particularly fashionable, you’d wear yours with a matching peignoir or bed jacket.
+Sheer nylon was a popular choice, and if you were particularly fashionable, you’d wear yours with a matching peignoir.

 If you enjoyed this guide to 1950s lingerie, be sure to check out our 1920s lingerie version as well!